Ping Zing Black Dot Golf Club Review

 Specs

 Ping Zing irons are some of the most user-friendly, forgiving irons ever introduced on the market.
 Debuting in 1991, Ping Zing irons incorporate extreme perimeter weighting and increased MOI (moment of inertia), which translates into fewer mishits and enhanced consistency for the beginning to average player.
 Ping Golf's thorough fitting system includes a five-step process that enables golfers to customize their equipment.
-By 2009, Ping had ceded the spotlight somewhat to companies like Nike, Titleist and Callaway, but Zing iron still have many loyal fans.
+Though no longer manufactured, Ping Zing Irons are still available on the secondary market.

 Perks